dlt-interoperability/commitment-agent/readme.md

 ### Making queries from the external client

 The [external client](https://github.com/dlt-interoperability/external-client)
-can make requests to the agent.
-To do so, clone the repo and run:
+is a command line application that can make requests to the agent.
+To do so, clone the repo, update path to local Maven repository, and run:

 ```
-./gradlew run
+./gradlew installDist
+./build/install/external-client/bin/external-client get-proof key1
 ```

 ### Troubleshooting gRPC